TeamUberStrike/uber-database-4-3-8/README.md

 docker network create my-net
 ```
 In docker-compose.yml this network is setup as well as in the other docker container accordingly.

+## Browse Database
+adminer enables database browsing.
+Connect from port 8080(or configured port in docker compose file) in browser.
+Database name is the name of the database service.